Want your perfect workout program?

 On that note, let's look at each muscle and what their main responsibilities are.
 That way you will understand which muscles are being worked when doing cable core exercises.

-Now, regardless of whether you have 4 pack abs vs. 6 pack vs. 8 pack, the muscle is long, extending from your sternum to the bottom of your pelvis.
-The muscle is divided into two halves (left and right side) by a band of connective tissue known as the linea alba.
+It’s a superficial muscle, meaning it is close to the skin, extending from your sternum to the bottom of your pelvis.
+In addition, it’s divided into two halves (left and right side) by a band of connective tissue known as the linea alba; this is what gives it the 6-pack look.

 Your core is arguably the most important part of your body leading into old age.
 Set yourself up for a long healthy future by training your core in its entirety.
 However, do not exert yourself to the point of injury.
 It's a marathon, not a sprint!